Analysis | Biden’s shaky defense of his government’s evacuation plan for Afghans

 In addressing why Afghanistan fell more swiftly than he could have imagined, Biden directed plenty of blame at others, noted The Fix’s Aaron Blake.

 The same could be said for how he defended his evacuation policy.
-Essentially, Biden said Monday, Afghans stopped him from getting people out sooner.
+Essentially, Biden said Monday, the Afghan government stopped him from getting people out sooner.

 “I know there are concerns about why we did not begin evacuating Afghan civilians sooner,” he said.
 “Part of the answer is some of the Afghans did not want to leave earlier, still hopeful for their country, and part of it is because the Afghan government and its supporters discouraged us from organizing a mass exodus to avoid triggering, as they said, a crisis of confidence.”

-Except, for the past four months, House and Senate Democrats and Republicans were regularly asking the administration for updates on how it planned to get people out of the country.
+Except, for the past four months, House and Senate lawmakers were regularly asking the administration for updates on how it planned to get people out of the country.

-“We have a moral imperative to act now -- before it’s too late -- and fulfill our promise of safety for the Afghans who stood shoulder-to-shoulder with our troops,” said Sen. Jeanne Shaheen (D-N.H.) in a statement in July.
+“We have a moral imperative to act now — before it’s too late — and fulfill our promise of safety for the Afghans who stood shoulder-to-shoulder with our troops,” Sen. Jeanne Shaheen (D-N.H.) said in a statement in July.
 (Her bill to fix problems with the special immigrant visa program got signed into law earlier this month.)

-“I have been asking for months for answers on how the Biden administration planned to execute this withdrawal,” Rep. Brian Mast (R-Fla.), a veteran who lost both his legs in Afghanistan, said in a statement Monday.
+“I have been asking for months for answers on how the Biden administration planned to execute this withdrawal,” Rep. Brian Mast (R-Fla.), a military veteran who lost both his legs in Afghanistan, said in a statement Monday.
 “And now they’ve showed us: Be so unprepared that all those who worked with us are going to be executed.”

 Reuters reports that the U.S. military also wanted Biden to start evacuations sooner and that officials are frustrated that didn’t happen.